Consumer FAQsPharmacist FAQs

 Q: May a pharmacy transfer prescription drugs to another pharmacy?

-Transfers between pharmacies that fall outside these guidelines would require a North Carolina wholesaler license.
-Note that the simple sale of excess stock to another pharmacy would be a wholesale activity.
-Pharmacists should also be aware that federal pedigree requirements could bear on transfers.
-And transfer of controlled substances between pharmacies requires compliance with all pertinent provisions of the federal Controlled Substances Act and associated regulations.
+Prescription drug transfers between or among pharmacies that fall outside this limited, emergency exception are wholesale transactions would require a North Carolina wholesaler license.
+Note that the sale of excess stock to another pharmacy would be a wholesale activity.

 Q: How do I apply for a drug wholesaler's license in North Carolina?